 Even if you perfectly pick, measure, and mix your cocktail ingredients, or perfectly pour a spirit if you’re not using the correct glassware, your customer is missing out on a quality drinking experience.
 When it comes to cocktails and spirits, there are a variety of glasses to choose from.
 Some pairings, like the iconic martini glass, might be more obvious but others might not be so evident.
-Here’s a full glassware guide to lead you through your cocktail pairings and to bring your bar manager skills to the next level.
+Here’s a full glassware guide for cocktails to lead you through your cocktail pairings and to bring your bar manager skills to the next level.

 Although people might argue about the extent a glass has on cocktail or spirit taste, there’s no denying that beautiful glassware tends to be perceived as being higher quality.
 Many glasses, like the martini glass, are classic and have been used with certain cocktails for decades.
 Others, like the more recent NEAT glass, are designed to accentuate the aromas of spirits.